MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 >   Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
 This is often performed using GitOps.
 >
 >   Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
-> - (Cluster and Workload) **Implement a comprehensive monitoring strategy.** Collect logs and metrics so you can monitor the health of the workload, identify trends in performance and reliability, and troubleshoot problems.
+> - (Cluster and Workload) **Implement a comprehensive monitoring strategy.** Collect logs and metrics to monitor the health of the workload, identify trends in performance and reliability, and troubleshoot problems.
 Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) and the Well-Architected [Recommendations for designing and creating a monitoring system](/azure/well-architected/operational-excellence/observability) to determine the best monitoring strategy for your workloads.
 >
 >    Enable diagnostics settings to ensure control plane or core API server interactions are logged.
 >